AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-flat-rate.md

 ---
 title: Flat rate shipping
-description: <Add description here>
+description: Learn how to set up a flat-rate shipping option for your store.
 ---
 # Flat rate shipping

 _Flat rate_ is a fixed, predefined charge that can be applied per item, or per shipment.
 Flat rate is a simple shipping solution, especially when used with the flat-rate packaging that is available from some carriers.
-When enabled, Flat Rate appears as an option during checkout.
+When enabled, _Flat Rate_ appears as an option during checkout.
 Because no specific carrier is specified, you can use a carrier of your choice.

 ## Set up flat rate shipping